MileHacker Logo

 Water & Carbon Offsets

 Conscious water use is encouraged (shorter showers).
-Hamburg's you can drink the tap water.
+Hamburg's tap water is safe to drink.
 Consider purchasing Carbon offsets for flights and prioritize public transport (HVV).

 Eco-Friendly & Ethical Choices

-Make choices that back environmental sustainability plus ethical practices.
+Make choices that support environmental sustainability plus ethical practices.

 Accommodation & Tours